LuKks/graceful-http/README.md

 ```

 ## Long request (more than 60s)
-In case you have a really long request, like long-polling.\
+In case you have a really long request, like long-polling:\
 You can check in real-time if the server is closing,\
 this way you can send the response early.